-There is still a lot of work ahead.
-Are there more concepts in market dynamics that correspond to thermodynamic objects (e.g., energy, free energy, internal energy, temperature, and enthalpy)?
+It might also be natural to ask if there are more concepts in market dynamics that correspond to thermodynamic objects (e.g., energy, free energy, internal energy, temperature, and enthalpy).
 If so, what relations and main principles do they satisfy?
-To give an example from thermodynamics, the formula~$F= U - S$ connects the Helmholtz free energy~$F$ to the internal energy~$U$ and the entropy~$S$.
+To give an example from thermodynamics, the formula $F = U - S$ connects the Helmholtz free energy $F$ to the internal energy $U$ and the entropy~$S$.
 Once the theory of market dynamics is sufficiently developed and its main principles are identified, one could turn to developing a theory of market mechanics.
-Like in statistical mechanics, the main goal of market mechanics would be to derive the main principles of market dynamics from the mechanics that govern the microscopic interaction of traders.\\
+Like in statistical mechanics, the main goal of market mechanics would be to derive the main principles of market dynamics from the mechanics that govern the microscopic interaction of traders. \\

-We want to point out that our main result is not that in a static and transparent market, Pareto optimal aggregation is possible.
-As our model of a financial market can be interpreted as a pure exchange economy, this would directly follow from the \emph{First Fundamental Theorem of Welfare Economics}~\cite{ArDe:54}.
-The main contribution of our work is to identify a realistic arbitrage-mediated aggregation mechanism and to study its implications, as we outlined in the notion of entropy and the law of market dynamics. \\